This is a post about a different layer of investigation of ideal clients and what that really means in practice.

-- They need to have trained and/or be skilled in some modality which helps/heals or creates for animals or humans. (eg coach, therapist, holistic practitioner, designer)
+4. Have trained or are skilled in some modality which helps/heals or creates for animals or humans. (eg coach, therapist, holistic practitioner, designer)

-- They need to have had some experience of working with clients (either free or paid) and have some idea of the type of people they would love to work with.
+5. Have some experience of working with clients (either free or paid) and some idea of the type of people they love to work with.